 Keep on Walking

-The thing is that "A Walk in the Woods" is not bad and it does a nice job of not just the humour and soul searching aspects but the whole opening sets up the movie nicely showing Bill as becoming uneasy with life and what he is becoming.
+The thing is that "A Walk in the Woods" is not bad and it does a nice job of not just the humour and soul searching aspects but the whole opening sets up the movie nicely as it shows Bill becoming uneasy with life and what he is becoming.
 But from adventures with wild animals, annoying know it all hikers and Stephen not only acting uncouth charmer around women but swearing every other sentence it just feels like the writers of the screenplay have relied on the tried and tested to fill the movie with.
-I guess I simply expected something more, something maybe more profound and as that never really materialised I am left with a feeling of this being a little bit too generic.
+I guess I simply expected something more, something maybe more profound and as that never really came I am left with a feeling of this being a little bit too generic.

-What this all boils down to is that "A Walk in the Woods" is a pleasant enough distraction with some fun and some nice scenery.
+What this all boils down to is that "A Walk in the Woods" is a pleasant enough distraction with some fun scenes and some nice scenery.
 But for me the whole movie ends up a little too generic, filled with the sort of humour and adventure which has been done many times before.